AmandaDPerez/perez-academic/content/authors/admin/_index.md

   Public Health.
 She is also an adjunct professor of psychology at DVC and a psychology lecturer at UC Berkeley and UC Berkeley Extension.
 interests:
-  - Implicit Biases
+  - Racial Inequities in Health
   - Educational Racial Inequities
-  - Racial Inequeties in Health
+  - Implicit Biases
 social:
   - icon: envelope
     icon_pack: fas